Let’s face it. Everyone wants to be attractive.

 It doesn’t matter if it’s business or personal, nobody wakes up and says, “I want to be mediocre today!”

-Every single person reading this posts wants to be great.
+Every single person reading this post wants to be great.
 You want to attract friends, employees, customers, or maybe even ‘the one.’
-The question is–how?

 Now, while I’d love to help you win some friends or a spouse, I’m going to focus this post on your business.
-On attracting people to it–employees AND customers.
+On attracting people to it – both employees AND customers.

 Because if you truly want to grow your business, it’s vital to not only attract customers who write you checks but rockstar employees who bring you to the finish line.

 Refer other rockstar customers.

 You’ve probably heard the old adage, “People are your most valuable asset.”